- Permanent, Full Time

-The Specialist Family Violence Practitioner will work within the Bayside Peninsula Integrated Family Services (IFS) team to support mentor and ensure services are well coordinated, and Family Services caseworkers have the skills needed for high quality support to families who experience, at risk of or have experienced family violence.
+The Specialist Family Violence Practitioner will work within the Brimbank Melton (IFS) team and the Family Service Alliance to support mentor and ensure services are well coordinated, and Family Services caseworkers have the skills needed for high quality support to families who experience, at risk of or have experienced family violence.

-The role will support families where there have been incidents of family violence to make appropriate plans around safety and develop parents’ capacity to meet their children’s needs in line with the Children Young Families Act 2005.
-The role will require engagement with all family members and assessment to take place under MARAM comprehensive assessments, and work alongside the families to guide and support with a family centered approach.
+The role will support families where there have been incidents of family violence to make appropriate plans around safety and develop parents’ capacity to meet their children’s needs in line with the Children’s Youth and Families Act 2005.
+The role will undertake assessments, safety planning and case planning with families in accordance with the MARAM framework and the Information Sharing Scheme.

-- To provide consultations and guidance to experienced case managers around MARAM assessment and planning safety for families where there is family violence risk internally and externally across Bayside Peninsula
+- To provide secondary consultations and guidance to experienced case managers around MARAM assessment and safety planning for families where there is family violence risk internally and externally across Brimbank Melton.

-- To be involved in Communities of Practice including, Safe and Together community of practice & MARAM community of practice and other relevant liaison and networks
+- To play a key role in the Communities of Practice including, Safe and Together community of practice & MARAM community of practice and other relevant liaison and networks

-- Attendance at Family Violence & Family Services working group meetings
+- Take a lead role and attendance at Family Violence & Family Services working group meetings

 - Knowledge of Safety Planning and the needs of families to access FSP application process